 You can use whatever combination of vegetables you like.
 This recipe uses white cabbage, potatoes and carrots.

-- 1 kg. of pork ribs, cut into serving size pieces
+- 1 kilogram pork ribs cut into serving size pieces

-half of a large head of white cabbage (or a whole small one)
+- 1/2 large head white cabbage (or a whole small one)

 Arrange the pork ribs on a rack in a single layer.
 Place a tray beneath the rack to catch the dripping.
 Broil the pork ribs for 15 to 20 minutes.